mmoonly/DevOpsDiploma/README.md

 # DevOpsDiploma 🌟 — Welcome to My DevOps Playground!

-Hey there, fellow code wrangler!
-This is **DevOpsDiploma**—my diploma project where I’ve tamed a Java microservices app with some serious automation mojo.
+This is **DevOpsDiploma**—my diploma project where I’ve tamed a Java microservices app.
 I’ve thrown in **IaC** with Ansible, rigged up a slick **CI/CD pipeline** with Jenkins, and stuffed it with monitoring/logging goodness using Prometheus, Grafana, Alertmanager, and the ELK Stack (Elasticsearch, Logstash, Kibana, Filebeat).

 ## What’s Inside? 📦